REVEALED: Why G-5 governors may endorse Obasanjo's candidate

 Fresh details have emerged on why the five aggrieved Peoples Democratic Party governors may endorse former President Olusegun Obasanjo’s anointed candidate ahead of the 2023 presidential election.

-Tribune Online earlier reported that the Integrity Group, aka G-5, are presently in London, in continuation of their meeting to fashion a strategy for the 2023 presidential election.
+Tribune Online earlier reported that the Integrity Group, aka G-5, are presently in London, in continuation of their meeting to fashion a strategise for the 2023 presidential election.

 The aggrieved governors had parted ways with the PDP presidential candidate, Atiku Abubakar, over his alleged refusal to prevail on the PDP National Chairman, Iyorchia Ayu to resign after the latter, a northerner clinched the presidential ticket of the party.